splunk/public-o11y-docs/admin/authentication/SSO/sso-AzureAD.rst

    #.
 Copy the URI that appears next to check box, so you can use it in steps 4a and 4b of
       the section :strong:`Step 3: Configure Microsoft Entra ID SSO`.
 #.
 When you reach step 4a and 4b of :strong:`Step 3: Configure Microsoft Entra ID SSO`, use the
-   integration-specific entity ID you copied from Observability Cloud instead of the URLs listed in the instructions.
+   integration-specific entity ID you copied from Splunk Observability Cloud instead of the URLs listed in the instructions.
 #.
 Proceed with the rest of the instructions.

 After you complete these steps, the Microsoft Entra ID SSO integration is available to users in your Microsoft Entra ID organization.
-When users sign in to Observability Cloud from Microsoft Entra ID for the first time, they receive an email containing a link that they must open in order to authenticate.
+When users sign in to Splunk Observability Cloud from Microsoft Entra ID for the first time, they receive an email containing a link that they must open in order to authenticate.
 This only occurs the first time the user signs in.
 Subsequent login attempts don't require validation.